cemvarol/Upload-N-Create/README.md

 ### This will upload vhd and create a vm out of that vhd

-## Step 1 to create the environment
+## Exercise 1: to create the environment

 ```sh
 curl -O https://raw.githubusercontent.com/cemvarol/Upload-N-Create/master/Resources.bash